Sturmik/FileManager_C-_Console/README.md

 ![alt text](https://github.com/Sturmik/FileManager_CSharp_Console/blob/master/ShowcaseImages/InfoWindow.PNG?raw=true)

 3. The left window for selecting logical drives.
 Allows you to select the drive with which user will interact.
 The disc selected by the user is highlighted.
-Below this window is a small square that displays your current page.
+Below disk info panel is a small red square that displays your current page.

 ![alt text](https://github.com/Sturmik/FileManager_CSharp_Console/blob/master/ShowcaseImages/DiscWindow.PNG?raw=true)